HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ```

 > Please, note that the `row-title` class transforms the cell into the title of the row (kind of a header) in the mobile version.

-### Cards

-The theme includes a set of card classes with max-width according to the layout breakpoints: `uoh-card-xsmall` with `max-width: 599px`, `uoh-card-small` with `max-width: 1023px` and so on.
-These classes can be applied to any html tag.
-If the class is applied to a non `mat-card` component, it will add elevation (box-shadow) and rounded borders to it.

-> Please, note that if there is no `content-padding` (see the `Include the theme` section above), the borders of the uoh-cards will collapse when the breakpoint is reached.
-For example: if the `uoh-card-xsmall` is used, the box-shadow will disappear when the screen less or equal to 599px.

-> Please, note also that there is no max-width set for the `uoh-card-xlarge`.

 ### Include your custom component theme: